Plugin-Warp/Uploader/README.md

 # Uploadwarp

-Uploadwarp is a web-based tool that allows extension developers to upload their JavaScript extensions to Pluginwarp.
-It provides an easy way to upload `.js` files directly to the extensions folder of the repository using a GitHub Personal Access Token (PAT).
+Uploadwarp is a web-based tool that allows extension developers to upload their Turbowarp extensions to Pluginwarp.
+It provides an easy way to upload `.js` files directly to the extensions folder of the repository using a Access Token.

 ## Features